Amet13/ODYSSEY/Documentation/CLI.md

 - **Export token from the app**

-  - Open the ODYSSEY app
+  - Open the ODYSSEY app.
-  - Click **Export** button
+  - Click the **Export** button.
-  - Select configurations to be exported
+  - Select configurations to be exported.
-  - Click **Export Token** button
+  - Click the **Export Token** button.
-  - The export token will be copied to your clipboard automatically
+  - The export token will be copied to your clipboard automatically.

 <div align="center">
   <img src="Images/export.png" width="300" alt="Export">